anurag-codingcode/GoogleClone/README.md

 -> Component based approach
  - There is a base layout and every other routes content(login,register etc are implemented in it)
  - Implemented Auth for login2 page(entering password (based on if id is present) ) and DashBoard (based on id and token)
+ - made the notes archieve and trash data fetching part working

 ## Development server